robertorcosta/azure-docs.pt-br/articles/synapse-analytics/security/how-to-set-up-access-control.md

 > [!NOTE]
-> [1] o acesso a dados em contêineres depende do controle de acesso no ADLSGen2. </br>
+> [1] o acesso a dados em contêineres depende do controle de acesso no ADLS Gen2. </br>
-> [2] as tabelas OD do SQL e as tabelas do Spark armazenam seus dados no ADLSGen2 e o acesso requer as permissões apropriadas no ADLSGen2.
+> [2] as tabelas OD do SQL e as tabelas do Spark armazenam seus dados no ADLS Gen2 e o acesso requer as permissões apropriadas em ADLS Gen2.

 ## <a name="next-steps"></a>Próximas etapas